All Flashcards

 The belief that precious metals equal wealth and power for a nation.

-What was the significance of England, France, and the Netherlands looking for alternative routes to Asia?
+What were the causes and effects of the search for new trade routes to Asia?